What Is Xerostomia?

 Fissures on the lips and corners of the mouth

-Angular cheilitis (fissures at the labial commissures) is frequent and can facilitate Candida infection.
+Angular cheilitis (fissures at the labial commissures) is common and can facilitate Candida infection.

 7. 07